 ^{}GSMI Code of Conduct and Ethics contains anti-corruption policies.
 The policies have been cascaded across the Company and its Domestic Operating Subsidiaries.

-^{}The Corporate Governance Seminar attended virtually by GSMI directors and officers in 2022 includes a discussion on third party risk management, such as risk profiling, due diligence checks, and code of conduct, as well as a discussion on internal control and risk management and political risks.
+^{}The Corporate Governance Seminar attended virtually by GSMI directors and officers in 2023 includes a discussion on Global and Local Economic, Political and Other Challenges which includes a discussion on risk management.